HGTV Host and #1 Expert in Quality Construction and Renovations

 Canadian Choice Windows and Doors employs the highest quality equipment in our windows and adheres to the highest industry standards for window durability, energy efficiency, and more.
 Our vinyl replacement windows are here to provide all homeowners with long lasting, top-tier performance.

 Feel safe knowing our vinyl windows are equipped with multi-lock features and an additional cam lock to keep intruders out.
 Get the most out of our extra-strong 1 ⅜” frame windows and triple sealed welded frames for maximum impact resistance, sound proofing, and energy efficiency.
-Experience all this and more with our FREE lifetime transferable warranties.
+Experience all this and more with our FREE 25-year transferable warranties.

 Transform your home from ordinary to extraordinary with our new coloured and non-glare textured finishes.
 Available in a wide array of colours, as well as custom matched options for your very own personalized design.